-I have recently started listening to podcasts about a year ago and I am obsessed.
-If you are not familiar with podcasts they are basically just audio files that are available on a smart phone, mp3 player, or online.
+I started listening to podcasts in 2016 and I am obsessed.
+If you are not familiar with podcasts they are basically just audio files that are available on a smartphone, mp3 player, or online.
 They are usually run like a talk show where someone is sharing their own thoughts or interviewing another person, however they can vary greatly.
 Many people today have an iPhone.

 On your home screen, usually on the screen of icons all the way to the left, there is a purple icon that says Podcasts.
 If you click on this icon you can search through hundreds and hundreds of thousands of podcasts with endless amounts of information on each one.
 You can literally learn about anything you want to while driving in your car or while you are running on the treadmill.
 And it is FREE.